Scientific Name

 - Sex maturity at age 3.

-- Incubation period of the eggs period is about 10 weeks.
+- The incubation period of the eggs period is about 10 weeks.

 Nesting